core-wg/href/draft-ietf-core-href.md

 relative references are only usable when a base CRI is known.

-The following steps define the process of resolving any well-formed CRI reference against a base CRI so that the result is a CRI in the form of an absolute CRI reference:
+The following steps define the process of resolving any well-formed CRI reference against a base CRI so that the result is a full CRI in the form of an CRI reference:

-1. Establish the base CRI of the CRI reference and express it in the form of an abstract absolute CRI reference.
+1. Establish the base CRI of the CRI reference and express it in the form of an abstract (full) CRI reference.

 2. Initialize a buffer with the sections from the base CRI.